5 Best Citi® Travel Credit Cards

 The card’s 10,000-mile sign-up bonus is modest, but it requires just $500 in spending in the first three months after account opening to earn it.
 Those meeting the minimum spend requirement will also earn a $50 statement credit.

-Beyond that, the main perk of the card is the double miles it pays on grocery purchases and eligible American Airlines purchases.
+Beyond that, the main perk of the card is the 2x miles it pays on grocery purchases and eligible American Airlines purchases.
 Cardholders also earn a 25% discount on in-flight food and beverages on American Airlines flights.
 This travel card does carry a 3% foreign transaction fee.